e12225/Ze-Search/README.md

 	Ex: If you are using IntelliJ, when the project is opened, navigate to File > Project Structure > Project Settings > Modules > click the Dependencies tab.
 		Then, click the + button, select the 'JARs or Directories' option and select the jar files.
 Apply the changes and click OK.

+*** NOTE *** : Make sure to set your local paths for 'users.json', 'organizations.json' and 'tickets.json' files as the DataLoaderTest.java class's
+           FileReader() arguments, before compiling the code.

 3.)
 Compile (Ctrl + Shift + F9) and run (Ctrl + Shift + F10) the application.

     Class compiling order : i.
 DataFilter.java